Emily Donelson: Return to the White House

-Illness and death
+Illness and death (1834–1836)

-Donelson's health began to fail in spring of 1836, and it was decided that she would leave Washington and return to Tennessee.
+Donelson's health declined further in spring of 1836, and it was decided that she would leave Washington and return to Tennessee.
 She arrived in Tennessee in June 1836, where she went to recuperate at Poplar Grove (later named Tulip Grove), her plantation adjacent to the Hermitage.
 The plantation had recently been renovated, and after arriving she oversaw the placement of furniture.
 She overexerted herself and suffered from a pulmonary hemorrhage, revealing that she was suffering from tuberculosis.
 Plans for her to return to Washington were canceled.

 That fall, it appeared that she was beginning to recover.
 Her husband left to return to the White House in October to resume his duties for two months while relatives cared for her.
 Many of the nation's most prominent figures regularly asked about her health, including Senator James Buchanan, Chief Justice Roger B. Taney, Secretary of State John Forsyth, Secretary of the Navy Levi Woodbury, and Postmaster General Amos Kendall.
 Donelson's recovery halted in December as she again became severely ill.
-On December 16, she resigned to the fact that she was soon going to die.
+On December 16, she resigned herself to the fact that she was soon going to die.
 She said her farewell to her children, and she asked to be propped up so she could watch for her husband out the window, hoping for his return from Washington.
-Donelson died on December 19, at the age of 29.
+Donelson died on December 19, 1836, at the age of 29.
 Her husband arrived home two days later.

 Legacy

 Donelson became the first in a long line of young acting first ladies in the mid-19th century.
 She did not meaningfully change the position of White House hostess.
 A multivolume biography of her life was written by Pamela Wilcox Burke and published as Emily Donelson of Tennessee in 1941.
 Donelson's daughter Mary would claim that she was the first baby to be born in the White House, though a grandson of Thomas Jefferson already held the title.

 Donelson played a major role in the Petticoat affair.
 Socially, she was one of the most powerful women in the country, and her decision to stand against Eaton was one of consequence.
-The Petticoat affair may have had political ramifications that would shape 19th century politics in the United States.
+The resulting political and social disputes in Washington created a division that may have directly influenced the Second Party System, which would dominate American politics in the decades leading up to the American Civil War.

-In the 1982 Siena College Research Institute asking historians to assess American first ladies, Donelson and several other "acting" first ladies were included.
+In the 1982 Siena College Research Institute survey asking historians to assess American first ladies, Donelson and several other "acting" first ladies were included.
 The first ladies survey, which has been conducted periodically since, ranks first ladies according to a cumulative score on the independent criteria of their background, value to the country, intelligence, courage, accomplishments, integrity, leadership, being their own women, public image, and value to the president.
 In the 1982 survey, out of 42 first ladies and acting first ladies, Donelson was assessed as the 26th most highly regarded among historians.
 Acting first ladies such as Donelson have been excluded from subsequent iterations of this survey.